DavidCEllis/smalltest/readme.md

 Simple unittests, no additional required dependencies.

+Smalltest until/unless I come up with a better name.

 This is still in the very early exploration stages.

 Written mostly as a learning project, but also after finding out that another